Ido Pariente: Mixed martial arts career

 In October 2007, Pariente defeated Romanian Gica Apostu to retain the Desert Combat title, winning Desert Combat V. He fought at 85 kg, for Team Franko, coached by Yitzhak Franko.

-Pariente was a lightweight participant in 2008 on Spike TV's The Ultimate Fighter: Team Nogueira vs. Team Mir, but was eliminated in season 8 by Efrain Escudero, The Ultimate Fighter lightweight winner of the season.
+Pariente was a lightweight participant in 2008 on Spike TV's The Ultimate Fighter: Team Nogueira vs. Team Mir, but was eliminated in season 8 by Efraín Escudero, The Ultimate Fighter lightweight winner of the season.
 Escudero started the fight quickly, scoring with shots to Pariente's body, and then slowed the pace down.
 Pariente got a trip takedown using a clinch, and followed with shots to Escudero's body.
 Escudero kicked his way free, scored a takedown of his own, worked onto Pariente's back, and finished with a modified rear-naked choke.
 Pariente said later that TUF 8 had been his dream for a long time, and the loss was very hard on him mentally.

 Speaking about mixed martial arts fighting in 2010, Pariente said that MMA demands "strength, athleticism, flexibility and more balance than in any other sport", and that in contrast to those who view the sport as overly violent, "You can't call a sport in which the competitors are under close medical supervision and need a license to compete barbaric.
 It's not what people think.
 It's not just about people fighting in a cage.
 This is a serious sport".
 Pariente had a record of 8–4 as of February 2010.

 On November 9, 2010, he fought Josh Hewlett of San Francisco, a former wrestler and football player, in Israel FC: Genesis.
 The MMA event was held in front of a boisterous crowd of 6,500 people at Nokia Arena in the Tel Aviv neighborhood of Yad Eliahu on pay-per-view available worldwide, and was slated to be the largest MMA event ever in Israel.
 Pariente won the lightweight bout at 2:54 of the first round by submission.